During a tenancy: rights and responsibilities of tenants

 Landlords can only enter rental units if:

-- the landlord has given written notice that they will be entering the unit and the entry is during daylight hours
+- the landlord has given written notice that they’ll be entering the unit and the entry is during daylight hours

 - the tenant or landlord has given a Notice to Quit and entry is made during daylight hours to show the unit to prospective tenants or purchasers